Table of Contents

 The Center offers:

-- Students Groups ~ Women 4 Women Student Board (W4W), American Association of University Women (AAUW) at UofL and Student Parent’s Association (SPA)
+- Leadership opportunities and support through our students groups: Women 4 Women Student Board (W4W), American Association of University Women (AAUW) at UofL, Empowering Ladies Together (ELT) and Student Parent’s Association (SPA)

-- Global leadership and cultural trips ~ Peru, Morocco, Spain & more…
+- Global leadership and cultural trips ~ Peru, Morocco, Spain, India & more…

 - Sponsorships to national conferences